 In short, Blu-Play is a term used by the homebrew community of game-developers to categorise "Small-scale homebrew games for your PlayStation and Xbox game console", using a technology that makes it possible to run the same game from the same disc on all variants of these consoles - without doing any hacking or modding whatsoever.

-In contrast to big expensive mainstream full-blown 3D games released by the big game-companies, Blu-Play games will typically be much smaller cosy 2D games developed by a single individual, or a small group of enthusiastic hobbyists.
+In contrast to big expensive mainstream full-blown 3D games released by the big game-companies, Blu-Play games will always be much smaller cosy 2D games developed by a single individual, or a small group of enthusiastic hobbyists.

 Blu-Play games will mostly be completely free to download and play, but there may also be developers who'll ask for a fair price for their games.

-In other words: Your console was designed for this.
+In other words: Your console was designed for this!

 The short version: You download the ISO, burn it to disc, and pop the disc into the disc drive of your console.